 King Leopold married the French Catholic Princess Louise of Orléans in August 1832.
 Leopold himself was Protestant and the couple had two ceremonies, one Catholic and the other Protestant.
 Leopold I and Louise had four children: Prince Louis-Philippe, Crown Prince of Belgium; Leopold II; Prince Philippe, Count of Flanders and Princess Charlotte of Belgium.
 All of their children were raised Roman Catholics, which was the religion of the vast majority of Belgians.

 King Leopold I also had great influence over his niece, the young Queen Victoria, where he helped arrange her marriage to her cousin, Prince Albert Saxe-Coburg and Gotha, in 1840.
 Leopold I also arranged other royal marriages, including that of his nephew, Prince Ferdinand of Saxe-Coburg, to Queen Maria II of Portugal.
 The King also managed to keep Belgium neutral during the 1848 Revolutions which overthrew his father-in-law, King Louis-Philippe I of France.

 His reign saw the opening of the first railway line in continental Europe.

 Leopold I died aged 74 at Laeken on December 10th, 1865.
 His remains were buried within the royal crypt of the Church of Our Lady of Laeken, which has since become the main burial site for the Belgian Royal Family.
 Leopold I was succeeded to the Belgian throne was his second son, Leopold Duke of Brabant.Filed under Belgian Royals, Historical Royals

-Tagged Belgian Abdication 2013, Biography, Leopold I, Saxe-Coburg and Gotha.
+Tagged Belgian Abdication 2013, Biography, House of Saxe-Coburg and Gotha, Leopold I of Belgium.